Bombing of Nuremberg in World War II: Destruction

 Nuremberg's old town was largely destroyed.
-The southern parts of the city, St. Johannis and other neighborhoods were also hard hit.
+The southern parts of the city, St Johannis and other neighbourhoods were also hit hard.
 After Cologne, Dortmund and Kassel, Nuremberg had the largest amount of rubble per inhabitant among the major German cities.
-The population of Nuremberg had fallen to 195,000 by the end of the war, half of dwelling had been destroyed, the rest often damaged.
+The population of Nuremberg decreased from 420,349 in 1939 to 195,000 by the end of the war.
+Half of its dwellings were destroyed, and many others were damaged.